os-climate/os_c_data_commons/docs/data-extraction.md

 ```
 Note that we do not condition the type of file format to be used for versioning purpose.
 A recommendation is to use column-oriented data file format (such as Parquet, ORC) while bearing in mind that the data loading step will require reading the data into a Pandas dataframe for subsequent loading into Trino.

+It should also be noted that for data that should carry units (i.e., metric tons of CO2e, petajoules, Euros, etc.), Pint-Pandas works best with column data all of the same type.
+Thus a timeseries of companies in rows and years in columns is an anti-pattern (because different companies have units particular to their sectors) while companies in columns and years in rows typically leads to homogeneous (and thus PintArray-friendly) data columns.

 ## Next Step

 [Data Loading](./data-loading.md)